Delta shock solution to the generalized one-dimensional zero-pressure gas dynamics system with linear damping: Introduction

 and the initial data becomes the boundary condition

 Note that when $\alpha \to 0+$, the similarity variable $\xi$ converges to $x/t$ which is well used in many methods to study the behavior and structure of solutions of nonlinear hyperbolic systems of conservation laws.
-If we introduce the similarity transformation $\xi=a(t)x$ with $v(x,t)=\widehat{v}(\xi)$ and $u(x,t)=b(t) \widehat{u}(\xi)$ for suitable smooth functions $a(t) \ge 0$ and $b(t) \ge 0$ for $t>0$, then, $a(t)=e^{-\alpha t}$, $b(t)=\frac{\alpha k}{1-e^{-\alpha kt}}$ and therefore we can write the system \eqref{system_ld_eps} directly as \eqref{sysVis2}.
-However, in this paper we are not interested in this transformation since we are going to show existence of delta shock solution for the homogeneous system of conservation laws with time-dependent coefficients \eqref{sysVis1} without viscosity, i.e. for the following system
+Now, when $\varepsilon \to 0+$, the system \eqref{sysVis1} becomes

-Using the vanishing viscosity method, and following works by Tan, Zhang and Zheng \cite{TZZ}, Li and Yang \cite{LY} and Yang \cite{HYang} with some appropriate modifications, we show the existence of a delta shock wave solution for the system \eqref{sysVis1}.
+Using the vanishing viscosity method, and following works by Tan, Zhang and Zheng \cite{TZZ}, Li and Yang \cite{LY}, Yang \cite{HYang} and De la cruz and Santos \cite{DS} with some appropriate modifications, we show the existence of solutions for system \eqref{sysVis2} with boundary condition \eqref{datsysVisc2}.
 The main difficulty in applying the vanishing viscosity method developed in \cite{LY, TZZ, HYang} is to choose a suitable Banach space and a bounded convex closed subset to use the Schauder fixed point theorem.
-Therefore, we specifically follow the vanishing viscosity method developed in \cite{DS}.\\
+Therefore, we specifically follow the vanishing viscosity method developed in \cite{DS}.
+After, we study the behavior of the solutions $(\widehat{v}^\varepsilon, \widehat{u}^\varepsilon)$ as $\varepsilon \to 0+$ to obtain a delta shock wave solution for the system \eqref{sys1}.
+Finally, as $(v(x, t), u(x, t)) = (\widehat{v}(x,t), \widehat{u}(x,t)e^{-\alpha t})$, the solutions of \eqref{sys1} are using to obtain solutions for the original system \eqref{system_ld}. \\

 The outline of the remaining of the paper is as follows.
 In Section 2, we show the existence of solutions to the viscous system \eqref{sysVis2} with boundary condition \eqref{datsysVisc2}.
-In Section 3, we study the behavior of the solutions $(\widehat{v}^\varepsilon, \widehat{u}^\varepsilon)$ as $\varepsilon \to 0+$ and we show delta shock solution for the system \eqref{sysVis1} without viscosity.
-In Section 4, we show the delta shock solution for the nonhomogeneous system \eqref{system_ld}.
+In Section 3, we study the behavior of the solutions $(\widehat{v}^\varepsilon, \widehat{u}^\varepsilon)$ as $\varepsilon \to 0+$ and we show the existence of delta shock solution for the system \eqref{sysVis1} without viscosity.
+In Section 4, we show the existence of delta shock solution for the nonhomogeneous system \eqref{system_ld}.
 Final remarks are given in Section 5.